-- 1. If the Library Browser is not open, select Library> Library Browser 🚺 to open it. - 3.
-Click the + beside Trees to expand this folder and view its contents, as well. - 4.
+- 1. If the Library Browser is not open, select Library> Library Browser 🎒 to open it. - 2.
+Click the + beside Plants to expand this category in and see its contents. - 3.
+Click the + beside Trees to expand this folder 🗀 and view its contents, as well. - 4.
 Expand the Deciduous folder and note the many tree species to choose from.
 Many of these folders contain still more subfolders with different varieties of that species.